 Have you been curious about mindfulness, in relation to your work and life as educator or parent?

-We invite you to a weekend of mindfulness practice and learning nestled in the beautiful landscape of Big Bear Lake, CA surrounded by 1,300 acres of conserved National Forest.
+We invite you to a 3-day retreat to connect with your mind and body, develop self-care strategies, and cultivate awareness and inspiration to help you thrive in work and life.
+The retreat center is nestled in the beautiful landscape of Big Bear Lake, CA, surrounded by 1,300 acres of conserved National Forest.

 This retreat experience is designed for those who are new to practice and have an interest in the growing field of mindfulness and education.

 Develop a concrete framework for mindfulness practice and theory

 Understand and develop core social emotional learning (SEL) skills